The 1957 Lotus Type 14 was uncommonly beautiful, brilliantly courageous but ultimately doomed.

 Driven To Write concludes its examination of Britain’s aerodynamic pioneers – Frank Costin and Malcolm Sayer

 We’ve seen how both Costin and Sayer’s career trajectories dovetailed but the similarities between the two men run deeper still.
-Both men emerged from the aircraft industry – a place where ego and self publicity were frowned upon.
+Both men emerged from the aircraft industry – a place where ego and self aggrandisement were frowned upon.
 Hence both were publicity-shy, quietly spoken men with broader interests outside the automotive world.

 In this second part, Driven To Write continues its examination of Britain’s twin aerodynamic pioneers – Frank Costin and Malcolm Sayer

 By 1953, Frank Costin too had gravitated to the racetracks, becoming involved with the fledgling Lotus company and with Sayer’s services already secured by Jaguar, Costin rapidly became the freelance aerodynamicist to work with, if race victory was your aim.
 His work with fellow ex-De Havilland engineer, Colin Chapman produced the body skin shapes for Mark’s Eight though to Eleven, including some detail aerodynamic changes to Peter Kirwin-Taylor’s Type 49 Elite.
 His designs combined low drag, stability and clever use of airflow – his understanding of air pressures, ducting and how they could be used for cooling and extraction meant that Costin’s designs may not have always been easy on the eye, but they worked.